ultimike/ddevdemo/web/modules/contrib/search_api/README.md

 [Developers handbook]: https://www.drupal.org/docs/8/modules/search-api/developer-documentation

-To know which parts of the module can be relied upon as its public API, please read the [Drupal 8 backwards compatibility and internal API policy][Core BC] and the module’s issue regarding [potential module-specific changes to that policy][Module BC].
+To know which parts of the module can be relied upon as its public API, read the [Drupal 8 backwards compatibility and internal API policy][Core BC] and the module’s issue regarding [potential module-specific changes to that policy][Module BC].

 [Core BC]: https://www.drupal.org/core/d8-bc-policy